 The objective of treatment is to manage symptoms, prevent complications and to suppress heme creation (synthesis) in the liver with hematin, which reduces the production of porphyrin precursors.
-Initial treatment steps include stopping any medications that can potentially worsen AIP or cause an attack and ensuring proper caloric intake, which can include intravenous infusion of sufficient nutrients (glucose and salt).
+Initial treatment steps also include stopping any medications that can potentially worsen AIP or cause an attack and ensuring proper caloric intake, which can include intravenous infusion of sufficient nutrients (glucose and salt).
 Carbohydrate loading in conjunction with good pain medication may be sufficient for mild attacks.

 Heme arginate (Normosang, Orphan Europe) is another heme preparation that can be used to treat individuals with AIP.
 Heme arginate is not available in the United States, but is often used in other countries where Panhematin is not available.

 Additional treatment for individuals undergoing an attack including monitoring fluid and electrolyte balances.
 For example, if individuals develop hyponatremia, which can induce seizures, they should be treated by saline infusion.